disfordave/parliame-client/README.md

 - United Kingdom
 - Belgium

-And you can also create custom seats!
+And you can also create custom seat distributions!